jhthorsen/thorsenlabs.com/templates/curriculum-vitae/index.md

 ### Other

 * Interested in delivering quality products.
 Quality to me, means readable code, good test coverage and structured documentation.
-* My second language is JavaScript.
-I would very much like to get more familiar with [NodeJS](https://nodejs.org/en/) in the backend.
-* I like to be involved in system design.
-I'm good at seeing small changes, that have big impact.
 * Passion for open source.
 I have a hard time seeing myself work with (only) closed technologies.
 * [Git](https://git-scm.com/) - Version control system.
 * [Ansible](https://www.ansible.com) - System automation.